 It's been a fun week working on the tiny workshop after the husband completed the interior painting with a sprayer.
 Painting was my birthday gift - and it was the best gift.
 The gift of someone's time and effort.
 We ordered Zinser exterior paint in the 5 gallon bucket and he ran out, probably because… Continue reading The Tiny Workshop – Part 3

 Delivery day for the tiny workshop was yesterday and now it's supposed to rain for quite a while.
 But there's so much I want to do and I'm not a patient person.
 I want to be, but I'm just not.
-During small breaks in the weather a few things were mounted on the exterior, but… Continue reading The Tiny Workshop – Part 2
+The shed company that worked with my ideas was The Shed Depot of North Carolina,… Continue reading The Tiny Workshop – Part 2

 We have a new granddaughter and she's just precious.
 Some crochet that was made for her arrival.
 Here are links to the patterns: Purple crocheted hat, purple crocheted sweater, pink knit sweater and the white hat has no pattern, but the pom was bought at Michael's.